Noroff-FEU-Assignments/project-exam-1-DrRuski/README.md

 1. You can try adding a sort, filter, or search to the blog posts page allowing users to find the blog post more easily that they’re looking for.
 2. Post the data from the contact form to WordPress so you have the details saved.
 3. Allow users to submit comments on a blog post, and post this data to WordPress

+## From Hotjar Testing - Things to Improve

+1. Rework the navigation menu code for better responsiveness. ✔️
+2. Rework the bottom section of the home page for better responsiveness. ✔️
+3. Several people are trying to click on the drop down menu of the FAQs section.
+4. Adjust margin/centering of elements on the mobile version. ✔️
+5. Make the footer newsletter work properly with validation.